 - Check blind spots: Watch for bicyclists coming from behind, especially before turning right.

-- Doors are dangerous: Before opening your car door or moving, look in your mirror and physically turn your body to make sure no bicyclists are coming.
+- Doors are dangerous: Before opening your car door, look in your mirror and physically turn your body to make sure no bicyclists are coming.
 Learn more here: https://www.dutchreach.org/dutch-reach-practice-tips-door-latch-reminders/

 Lowering speeds can save lives

 Respect for all